-6.2 Therefore as soon as you download any of our content, we may send a cookie which may be stored by your browser on your computer’s hard drive.
+6.2 Therefore as soon as you download any of our content, we may send a cookie which may be stored by your browser on your computer’s storage.
 We may use the information we obtain from the cookie in the administration of the Tax Systems website, to improve the site’s usability and for marketing purposes.
 We may also use that information to recognise your computer when you visit the site, to monitor website traffic and to personalise the site for you.